PrincetonUniversity/DeepSpecDB/concurrency/templates/README.md

     └── ...
 ```

-We enter the semantics folder we just cloned
+We enter the `templates` folder we just cloned
 ```
 cd DeepSpecDB/concurrency/templates
 make